-Welcome to five new galleries:
+Welcome to six new galleries:

 As a lover of art, I am a frequent visitor to art galleries.
 But I when I go, I am eager to notice everything about the rooms, not only the art on display.
 What about reflections, natural and artificial light, walls and floors, partial views?
 This series is the result of reliance on my “second sight” to shoot the environment of galleries and their works in a way that produces a “new” composition created by my inclusive framing.
 A change of focus, then, is what makes possible a new work of art out of the original.

 Digital manipulation is so common in photography today that it is probably important to note that my images are not created in this way, although some may appear to be.
 These images are, simply, the naked truth right in front of me.
 Certainly reflections and the bend of light contribute to the impression of alteration, but it is the coming upon and capturing these rare and unplanned scenes that is the immediate prize.

 With one way of looking at them, cars become abstract pieces.
 The subjects in these images are nearly impossible to identify, yet they all result from light and surfaces that bend and shape the objects reflected by parts of cars.

 New Mexico is famous for light, clouds, and architecture.
 These elements deepen my captivation for colors that announce themselves as shapes and shades on the ground, on walls, and into the open sky.
 My eye goes to what the scene has become through the painting of light.